 - Apache Spark is a distributed computing system, so starting with Apache Spark, one should know how distributed processing works.
 Also, for using a spark in analytics, someone who knows analytics can make the best out of it.

 Below are a few top companies that are using Apache Spark:

 - Alibaba Taobao

 - IBM Almaden

 - Trip Advisor

-- Speed: Though spark is based on MapReduce, it is 10 times faster than Hadoop when it comes to big data processing.
+- Speed: Though Spark is based on MapReduce, it is 10 times faster than Hadoop regarding big data processing.

 - Sophisticated Analytics: Spark provides a complex algorithm for Big Data Analytics and Machine Learning.